Rocky Mountain Arsenal National Wildlife Refuge: History

-The conservation of bison is an ongoing, diverse effort to bring bison back from the brink of extinction.
-The 2020 Bison Conservation Initiative by the Department of the Interior has five central goals: wild, healthy bison herds; genetic conservation; shared stewardship; ecological restoration; and cultural restoration.
-It strengthened mechanisms for delivery of bison to Native American tribes from federal herds.
-Excess bison from 2021 roundup were donated to the Wolakota Buffalo Range and for the first time Indigenous peoples joined refuge staff for the roundup.
-Six yearling female bison were also transferred from the Refuge to Theodore Roosevelt National Park, where National Park Service experts will study the extent to which translocated animals integrate into established herds.

 The refuge's Visitor Center opened on May 21, 2011.
 About two-thirds of the refuge consists of mixed-grass and shortgrass prairie, while the remainder is a mix of forest, shrubland, and lakes, streams, and riparian areas.
 A large number of man-made features dot the landscape, including irrigation ditches, lakes and ponds, and former homesteads.
 Beginning in 2011, the USFWS began implementing a plan to remove invasive plant species and restore native plants on most of the refuge.
 As of 2013, the USFWS had identified 332 species of wildlife on the refuge.
 Most of these species exist only in very low numbers.